risc0/risc0/website/api/generating-proofs/remote-proving.md

 ### Understanding cycle counts

-You can log the cycle count and other performance info for your zkVM Guest program by following the instructions [here][docs-executor-statistics].
+You can log the cycle count and other performance info for your zkVM Guest program by following [these instructions][docs-executor-statistics].

 [docs-executor-statistics]: ../zkvm/quickstart.md#executor-statistics
 [docs-zkVM]: ../zkvm/zkvm-overview.md